 How to turn off an active Focus on Apple Watch

-To Disable or deactivate the Focus, tap on this icon in your Control center, and it deactivates it and shows you the ‘Half moon’ icon back again.
+To disable or deactivate the Focus, tap on the focus icon in your Control center, and it deactivates it and shows you the ‘Half moon’ icon back again.

 We can independently enable the Focus on our Apple Watch since we did not select ‘Mirror My iPhone’ in the Focus settings on the Watch app.